payamparvizi/adaptive_optics_gym/README.md

 ## Installation Instructions

 In this work, we used Windows operating system with Python 3.9.7 version.
-First, the modules can be installed through:
+First, the modules can be installed through [a relative link](requirements.txt):

 ```
 pip install hcipy --upgrade